 What to look for when choosing a corporate bond

 Many investors choose the approach of selecting based on the highest yields possible.
 Most XTB bond issuers are investment grade and therefore investors can see them as being a low risk of default.
 While seeing this as low risk is a reasonable perspective, it is not zero risk.
-Qantas XTBs, for example, have a higher yield than NAB XTBs, because NAB has a higher credit standing.
-Generally, higher yield can also mean higher risk.
+Generally, a higher yield can also mean higher risk.

 Many other fixed features of bonds can be used to build a portfolio specific to your investment requirements.
 For example, do you want monthly income payments, do you want a portfolio where one of your bonds matures in each year, or do you have a specific amount of income you need to live off each year?
 All of these defined outcomes can be addressed by selecting the appropriate combination of bonds.